What is Pelvic Floor Physiotherapy?

 Don’t write off your symptoms.
 We can help you feel better and be happier.

 Prenatal Pelvic Floor Physiotherapy

-During birth, there is a lot of strain happening at the pelvic floor level as baby comes through.
-It is important to see a pelvic physiotherapist during pregnancy to learn how to strengthen your abdominal and pelvic floor muscles so that they can support your body’s needs.
+Therefore, it can be very beneficial to see a pelvic physiotherapist during pregnancy to learn how to strengthen your abdominal and pelvic floor muscles so that they can support your body’s needs.

 Pelvic physiotherapy can help you through your pregnancy and improve your birth experience!

 During a vaginal birth, there is a lot of strain happening at the pelvic floor level as baby comes through.
 Any tearing happened during this process can further weaken your pelvic floor muscles.
 This usually leads to urinary incontinence, bowel incontinence and pelvic organ prolapse.
 Perineal tears can also result in pelvic pain during intercourse.